Skip to main content

 Advanced Search

-The association between drugs and vaccines commonly prescribed to older people and bullous pemphigoid: a case-control study
+Association between drugs and vaccines commonly prescribed to older people and bullous pemphigoid: a case-control study

-Swiderski, Mikolaj; Vinogradova, Yana; Knaggs, Roger D; Harman, Karen; Harwood, Rowan H; Prasad, Vibhore; Persson, Monica S M; Figueredo, Grazziela; Layfield, Carron; Gran, Sonia
+Swiderski, Mikolaj; Vinogradova, Yana; Knaggs, Roger D.; Harman, Karen; Harwood, Rowan H.; Prasad, Vibhore; Persson, Monica S.M.; Figueredo, Grazziela; Layfield, Carron; Gran, Sonia

-The association between drugs and vaccines commonly prescribed to older people and bullous pemphigoid: a case-control study Thumbnail
+Association between drugs and vaccines commonly prescribed to older people and bullous pemphigoid: a case-control study Thumbnail

 Authors